"I CAN" mortgage

 For those who prefer to do their mortgage business face to face, New American Funding has branches in 31 states, including: AL, AR, AZ, CA, CO, DE, FL, GA, IA, ID, IL, KS, MA, MD, MI, MN, MO, NC, NJ, NM, NV, OK, OR, PA, SC, TN, TX, UT, VA, WA, and WI, according to the NMLS registry.

 California residents are especially well served with 45 branches there.
+NAF is based in Tustin, Calif.
 Residents of Alaska and other places without nearby branches can apply online or by phone.

 By our review standards, New American Funding is a good mortgage company.
 It gets very few complaints from customers, offers a huge variety of home loans, and can be flexible with credit scores and other requirements for borrowers.
 To find out if NAF is a good choice for you, request a quote to see its rates and fees.